rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-01-27-hello-world-its-gulp.md

 	npm install --save-dev gulp

 The `--save-dev` flag adds the dependencies to `package.json`.
 This means that when you open the repository in a new environment you can just do `npm install` to automatically install the project's NPM dependencies.

+Note that Gulp itself should also be installed globally so you can use `gulp` on the command line:

+	npm install -g gulp

 ##  helloworlding Gulp